-Another out-and-back trail might consider off of Crescent lift is to take the Crescent Ridge Road to Three Candles to Keystone, and then take a left at Apex and follow it along the Pioneer Ridge as it turns into Dead Tree.
-In addition to excellent up close views of the changing leaves, your hike will also reward you with phenomenal panoramic views of the Central Wasatch, including Mount Raymond, Gobbler’s Knob (at the top of Millcreek Canyon), and Big Cottonwood Canyon. *
+Another out-and-back option off of Crescent lift is to take the Crescent Ridge Road to Three Candles to Keystone, and then take a left at Apex and follow it along the Pioneer Ridge as it turns into Dead Tree.
+In addition to excellent up close views of the changing leaves, your hike will also reward you with phenomenal panoramic views of the Central Wasatch, including Mount Raymond, Gobbler’s Knob (at the top of Millcreek Canyon), and Big Cottonwood Canyon.

 Silver Lake Trail

 You won't regret making the hike up Silver Lake Trail to the summit of Bald Mountain.
 Start your journey at Deer Valley's Silver Lake Lodge and alternatively traverse dense forest and open ski runs.
-Along the way and from the 9,346 foot summit, you'll have plenty of opportunity to bask in the glorious panoramic views of the Jordanelle Reservoir and the surrounding foliage.
+Along the way and from the 9,346-foot summit, you'll have plenty of opportunity to bask in the glorious vistas of the Jordanelle Reservoir, framed by foliage.

-Unfortunately, summer operations have ended for Deer Valley so no taking the lift back down from your hike, so plan to hike back on your own.
+Unfortunately, summer lift operations have ended at Deer Valley, so plan to hike back on your own.

-If you are just not feeling up for a walk or a cycle, we suggest you hop on an OHV tour in Wasatch Mountain State Park on September 29 and 30.
-Last bit of advice, fall weather can be unpredictable in the mountains and you shouldn't be surprised if sunny skies are interrupted by rain or autumn snow.
+Keep in mind, fall weather can be unpredictable in the mountains and you shouldn't be surprised if sunny skies are interrupted by rain or autumn snow.
 Make sure to dress appropriately for whatever the weather may throw your way.